This is Part 1 of a two-part series on launching innovations. You can view Part 2 on Bringing your innovation to life here

 - Build an effective distribution and Go-to-market plan

 Innovation in business isn’t simply a matter of coming up with something new and (seemingly) exciting.
 Instead, it’s first and foremost about creating better value for consumers.
 In other words, innovation, like most parts of business, is about solving problems that your consumers face better than any other solution available in the marketplace.

 Do we really need to convince you of its importance to business success?
 The pace at which products, technologies, trends and user needs evolve imply that a company that can master the “process” of innovation, if such a thing exists, can build for itself a sustainable growth engine- just like RB has.

 The goal of innovation, then, is clear- it’s about unlocking growth.
 The obvious question is just how do we do that?

-Before we show you the process of innovation you can follow, let’s take a moment to look at various innovation possibilities through a framework called the Growth Framework.
+Before we show you the process of innovation you can follow, let’s take a moment to look at various innovation possibilities through a framework called the Growth Equation.